noahljungberg/omarchy-darcula-theme/README.md

 - Curated for terminal emulators (Alacritty, Kitty, Ghostty) with unified 16-color tables and high-contrast selections.
 - Desktop polish for Hyprland, Waybar, Mako, Walker, SwayOSD, and lock screens using the same accent tones.
 - Editor integrations for Neovim (LazyVim + Darcula Solid), VS Code, Chromium, and Papirus-Dark icons to match.
-- Wallpaper pack of five moody scenes that echo the palette.
+- Wallpaper pack of seven moody scenes that echo the palette.

 ## Palette
 | Role | Hex |